 - Petitioning the Court for “Direct Supervision” prior to trial.

-If you need a lawyer to seek a bail reduction, it is important to hire an attorney who understands the laws and the procedures that apply to these situations.
+If you need a bail hearing lawyer to seek a bail reduction, it is important to hire an attorney who understands the laws and the procedures that apply to these situations.
 At The Zeiger Firm, our criminal defense attorneys are zealous advocates who have represented many persons seeking a reduction of their bail, and we understand the law and the procedure that applies.

 When you need a Philadelphia, Pennsylvania criminal defense attorney to represent you in a bail reduction hearing in a Pennsylvania Court of Common Pleas or in Federal Court, contact The Zeiger Firm, where our goal is to represent every client zealously and to obtain the best results possible in each case.
-To arrange a consultation, please give us a call at 215-546-0340 or send us an email via the form below.
+To arrange a consultation, please contact us today or give us a call at 215-546-0340 or send us an email via the form below.